salbajnr247/BRILL-PRIME/README.md

 ## Getting Started

+This project is a Flutter application that runs on mobile devices (iOS, Android) and web browsers.
+Desktop platforms (macOS, Windows, Linux) will be added in future releases.

 ### Prerequisites

 - Flutter SDK: Ensure you have Flutter installed.
 You can follow the installation [guide here](https://flutter.dev/docs/get-started/install).
 - Dart SDK: Comes bundled with Flutter but ensure it is correctly configured.

+## Supported Platforms

+- ✅ iOS
+- ✅ Android
+- ✅ Web
+- 🚧 macOS (Coming Soon)
+- 🚧 Windows (Coming Soon)
+- 🚧 Linux (Coming Soon)

 #BrillPrime